Root Canal Therapy

 - Extensive dental work to the tooth

-During a regular check-up your dentist will assess each tooth for signs of root canal damage and advise if RCT is necessary.
+During a regular check-up, your dentist will assess each tooth for signs of nerve damage and advise if RCT is necessary.

 What is the procedure for root canal treatment?